cleverness/widget-css-classes/readme.txt

 = 1.2 =
 * Replace ID with custom ID rather than appending to existing ID
+* Added settings to not show numbered widget classes, first/last classes, and even/odd classes

 = 1.1 =
 * Added support for Widget Context plugin